8. Flow of execution#

 Important

-If we think that we are immune to writing code violating the above constraints, just we wait until the condition becomes a function of data for which there is no sanity-checking in place.
+If we think that we are immune to writing code violating the preceding constraints, just we wait until the condition becomes a function of data for which there is no sanity-checking in place.

 mint <- function(x)